StefRuseva88/firestore-demo/README.md

 ### Content:

 - Firestore Demo project using JavaScript
-- Rirestore Demo project using C#
+- Firestore Demo project using C#
 <p></p>

 This is a test project for Front-End Tehnologies May 2024 Course @ SoftUni